livingsocial/clj-scribe/README.md

 Add the following to your lein dependencies:

-    [livingsocial/clj-scribe "0.2.0"]
+    [livingsocial/clj-scribe "0.3.0"]

 ## Usage

+Create a thread-safe logger that writes to Scribe asynchronously via an Agent.

     (require '[clj-scribe :as scribe])

-    (scribe/setup :host "localhost" :port 1463 :category "my-app")
+    (def logger (scribe/async-logger :host "localhost" :port 1463 :category "my-app"))

+The log function takes a sequence of message Strings:

+    (scribe/log logger ["This is a message."
+                        "This is some other message."
+                        "Etc."])

 By default, errors communicating with Scribe are written to standard error.
 You can override the error handling with your own function that takes the category, messages and the Exception encountered.

-    (scribe/setup :host "localhost"
+    (scribe/async-logger :host "localhost"
                          :port 1463
                          :category "my-app"
                          :error-handler (fn [category messages exception]
                                           (println "I'm good at handling errors!")))

-The log function takes a sequence of message Strings:

-    (scribe/log ["This is a message."
-                 "This is some other message."
-                 "Etc."])
+Sychronrous loggers that block on completion of the log call are also supported when you need access to the result.

+    (scribe/sync-logger :host "localhost" :port 1463 :category "my-app")

 ## License